A global framework

 The Poseidon Principles are a global framework for assessing and disclosing the climate alignment of financial institutions’ shipping portfolios.
 They establish a common, global baseline to quantitatively assess and disclose whether financial institutions’ lending portfolios are in line with adopted climate goals.
 Thus they also serve as an important tool to support responsible decision-making.

 These Principles apply to lenders, relevant lessors and financial guarantors including export credit agencies.
-They must be applied by all Signatories in all business activities that are credit secured by vessel mortgages or finance leases secured by title over vessel, and where a vessel or vessels fall under the purview of the IMO.
+They must be applied by all Signatories in all business activities that are credit secured by vessel mortgages or finance leases secured by title over vessel, or unmortgaged ECA loans tied to a vessel, and where a vessel or vessels fall under the purview of the IMO.

 The Poseidon Principles are consistent with the policies and ambitions of the International Maritime Organization, a UN agency responsible for regulating shipping globally, including its ambition for GHG emissions to peak as soon as possible and to reduce the total annual GHG emissions by at least 50% by 2050 compared to 2008.

-Currently 11 financial institutions are Signatories to the Poseidon Principles, representing a bank loan portfolio to global shipping of approximately $100 billion – around 20% of the global ship finance portfolio.
+Currently 27 financial institutions are Signatories to the Poseidon Principles, representing a bank loan portfolio to global shipping of approximately $185 billion – nearly 50% of the global ship finance portfolio.
 More banks are expected to join in the near future.